Janowoj/media/README.md

 // Generally two options for implementation

-// The RTK Wuery module that we will use in a little a bit handles this for us automatically.
+// The RTK Query module that we will use in a little a bit handles this for us automatically.

+# Option 1: move all LOADING and ERROR state TO COMPONENTS

+ADVANTAGES:

+- this may be a useful technique in some corner cases
+- tedious to implement, so we need to create a custom hook to handle this
+- usefull to better understand async thunks
+- you might have to work on a project that uses this technique

+## When calling the dispatch function, we receive a PROMISE back, but the rules are different than the normal promise rules.

+// In dispatch function the promise's .then() method is going to be called when the request is successful OR when the request is failed!

+// Argument to the .then() is fulfilled or rejected ACTION OBJECT.

+# We can use .unwrap() method to get the rpomise back following the conventional promise rules.

+... so the useEffect hook is going to look like this:

+useEffect(() => {
+        setIsLoadingUsers(true);
+        dispatch(fetchUsers())
+            // BAD!
+DO NOT DO THIS!
+DISPATCH IS NOT A DEPENDENCY!
+IS ASYNC!
+            // setIsLoadingUsers(false);
+            .unwrap()
+            .then(() => {
+                console.log('fetchUsers thunk completed!');
+            })
+            .catch(() => {
+                console.log('fetchUsers thunk failed!');
+            });
+    }, [dispatch]);